Vic Wilk: Early life

+Amateur career

 Wilk was a four time Division II All-American and won the NCAA Division II Championship in 1982.
 He attended California State University, Northridge and was inducted into the CSUN sports Hall of Fame in 1990.

 Professional career

 Wilk's pro career has spanned over 21 years playing events in 18 countries.
 His most notable win came at the 1994 Nike Knoxville Open, the first left-handed golfer to win on what was then the Nike Tour.
 Other notable wins include the 2002 Nevada Open and the 1991 Ft McMurray Rotary Classic on the Canadian Tour.